High Availability

 Control Plane Software Support of High Availability

 The Cisco Catalyst SD-WAN control plane operates in conjunction with redundant components to ensure that the overlay network remains resilient if one of the components fails.
-The control plane is built on top of DTLS connections between the Cisco devices, and it is monitored by the Cisco Catalyst SD-WAN OMP protocol, which establishes peering sessions (similar to BGP peering sessions) between pairs of Cisco SD-WAN Controllers and routers, and between pairs of Cisco SD-WAN Controllers.
+The control plane is built on top of DTLS or TLS connections between the Cisco devices, and it is monitored by the Cisco Catalyst SD-WAN OMP protocol, which establishes peering sessions (similar to BGP peering sessions) between pairs of Cisco SD-WAN Controllers and routers, and between pairs of Cisco SD-WAN Controllers.
 These peering sessions allow OMP to monitor the status of the Cisco devices and to share the information among them so that each device in the network has a consistent view of the overlay network.
 The exchange of control plane information over OMP peering sessions is a key piece in the Cisco Catalyst SD-WAN high availability solution:

 • Cisco SD-WAN Controllers quickly and automatically learn when a Cisco SD-WAN Validator or a router joins or leaves the network.
 They can then rapidly make the necessary modifications in the route information that they send to the routers.